jmcgee86/NASDAQ-App-MEAN/README.md

         - retrieve and display list of recent articles about stock using API from newsapi.org
         - tweet summary and url to article with 'Tweet It' button
         - save article to user's 'reading list' on profile page
-        - buttons to remove saved articles and and stocks from user profile
+        - buttons to remove saved articles and stocks from user profile
         - buy/sell stocks
+        - add funds to user account

 Future improvements/fixes:

     - add validation to prevent user from saving a stock or article if it is already saved
-    - add validation to to check if user already owns stock and if so, add to shares owned
+    - add validation to check if user already owns stock and if so, add to shares owned
     - allow user to sell some of their shares instead of all shares of a particular stock
     - refactor to better organize code